 To view a summary of our Final Report, click here: PreVAiL Canada Final Summary.

 Our goal was to bring together researchers and decision-maker partners to produce and share knowledge that will help children, women and men exposed to child maltreatment and intimate partner violence (IPV).

 PreVAiL had three main objectives:

 - to increase knowledge about the links between mental health impairment, gender and exposure to child maltreatment and IPV, both in Canada and internationally;

 - to develop interventions to prevent or reduce child maltreatment, IPV and related mental health problems; and

 - to develop and use proven methods of knowledge translation and exchange to ensure that our research findings reach those who make decisions in these areas; a specific focus since 2017 has been supporting Canadian public policy development through focused knowledge mobilization.

-PreVAiL is organized according to three theme areas:
+PreVAiL was organized according to three theme areas:

 - Theme 1 – Gender, Mental Health and Violence Network